1. Ukraine and Smart Specialisation

-A large Eastern-European country with a population of approximately 42,5 million inhabitants, bordering Moldova, Romania, Hungary, Slovak Republic, Poland, Belarus and Russia, has signed an association agreement to the Horizon 2020 in March 2015.
+Ukraine is a large Eastern-European country with a population of approximately 42,5 million inhabitants, bordering on Moldova, Romania, Hungary, Slovak Republic, Poland, Belarus and Russia.
+Ukraine has signed an association agreement to the Horizon 2020 in March 2015.

 The key elements of a highly centralised, state-owned organisations dominating Ukrainian science, technology and innovation system were created in the pre-independence period.
 The economic crisis and political problems in the post-Soviet era have had multiple negative impacts on its R&D and innovation.

 On 5 March 2014, the European Commission announced a large support package for Ukraine to help stabilise the economic and financial situation of the country.
 All measures combined could bring overall support of €11 billion over the next seven years from the EU budget and the international financial institutions, including up to €1.4 billion in grants from the Member States.

 On 9 April 2014, the Commission decided to create the Support Group for Ukraine.
 It ensures that Ukrainian authorities have all the support they need to undertake political and economic reform and stabilise the country.

 On 17 July 2014, the Commission released an information note to EU businesses operating and/or investing in Crimea/Sevastopol.
 It explains the risks related to the economic and financial situation in Crimea/Sevastopol, after its illegal annexation by Russia.

 On 13 and 14 July 2015, the first meeting of the EU-Ukraine Association Committee reviewed Ukraine's reform progress and the challenges ahead.
 In the margins of this event, the Ukrainian delegation participated in a study visit to the EU institutions organised by the Support Group for Ukraine.
 The visit was designed to deepen working-level relations in crucial reform areas.